garrlicbread/Music-Clustering/README.md

 Danceability of a song describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.

-This script clusters all the songs in the dataset into four different clusters based on the features discussed above and detects anomaly songs that have high energy & low danceability and vice versa.
+This script clusters all the songs in the dataset based on the features discussed above and detects anomaly songs that have high energy & low danceability and vice versa.
 All the results are plotted in high resolution.

 First, it loads a kaggle dataset containing 13 variables pertaining to the top songs from the year 2010 - 2019 ranked by Billboard and extracts their Energy and Danceability values, both ranging between 0 and 100.